Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: Experimental Analysis

 \subsection{Experimental Settings}

+We used 14 multiclass datasets in the UCI Machine Learning Repository database\footnote{\url{http://archive.ics.uci.edu/ml/}}.
+The properties of the datasets are listed in Table \ref{tab:contentCompare1}.
+All datasets were normalized into the range of [0,1] in dimension \cite{hsu2003practical}.

-For the proposed WOLC-ECOC, the number of search paths $s$ is set to 3.
-The termination condition $Z$ is set to 3.
-The solution precision $\eta$ is set to 0.01.
-The initial ECOC is 1vsALL.
-The maximum iteration number $T$ is set to $3P$ where $P$ is the number of the classes.
+For the proposed WOLC-ECOC, the number of the most confusing pairs per iteration $s$ was set to 3.
+The termination condition $Z$ was set to 3.
+The solution precision $\eta$ was set to 0.01.
+The initial ECOC was 1vsALL.
+The maximum iteration number $T$ was set to $3P$ where $P$ is the number of classes.

-To show the effectiveness of WOLC-ECOC, we compare it with 5 state-of-the-art ECOC coding designs, including 1vs1, 1vsALL, random ECOC\cite{allwein2001reducing}, ECOC-ONE \cite{escalera2006ecoc} that is initialized by 1vsALL, and DECOC \cite{pujol2006discriminant}.
-Each of the competitive coding methods combines with 3 decoding methods, including HD decoding, LB decoding \cite{allwein2001reducing}, and LW decoding \cite{escalera2010decoding}.
-We follow the ECOC library \cite{escalera2010error}\footnote{\url{http://sourceforge.net/projects/ecoclib/}} for the implementations of the referenced methods.
+To show the effectiveness of WOLC-ECOC, we compared it with 5 state-of-the-art ECOC coding designs, including 1vs1, 1vsALL, random ECOC\cite{allwein2001reducing}, DECOC \cite{pujol2006discriminant}, and ECOC-ONE using 1vsALL as its initialization \cite{escalera2006ecoc}.
+Each of the comparison coding methods combined 3 decoding methods, including HD, LB \cite{allwein2001reducing}, and LW \cite{escalera2010decoding} decodings.
+We followed the ECOC library \cite{escalera2010error}\footnote{\url{http://sourceforge.net/projects/ecoclib/}} for the implementations of the referenced methods.

-To demonstrate how the base classifier affects the performance, two popular base classifiers are chosen.
-The first one is the discrete AdaBoost \cite{freund1996experiments}.
-It contains 40 weak learners per strong dichotomizer.
-The {\it{decision stump}} is used as the weak learner.
-The second one is the Gaussian RBF kernel based SVM.
-It uses SVM$^{ \mbox{perf}}$ \cite{joachims2009cutting}\footnote{The original code can be downloaded from ``\url{http://svmlight.joachims.org/svm_perf.html}''.
-The SVM$^{ \mbox{perf}}$ in use is a MATLAB version implemented by ourselves.} as the implementation.
-As was argued by Rifkin and Klautau \cite{rifkin2004defense} that the parameters of SVM should be well tuned, we search the parameters of SVM in grid and report the best result.
-The regularization constant $C$ is searched through $\{2^{12},2^{13},\ldots,2^{18}\}$.
-The kernel width $\sigma$ of the RBF kernel is searched through $\{0.25{\gamma},0.5{\gamma},{\gamma},2{\gamma},4{\gamma} \}$, where $\gamma$ is the average Euclidean distance between examples.
+To demonstrate how a base classifiers affects the performance, we used two popular base classifiers---discrete AdaBoost \cite{freund1996experiments} and Gaussian RBF kernel based SVM \cite{joachims2009cutting}\footnote{\url{http://svmlight.joachims.org/svm_perf.html}}.
+AdaBoost uses 40 {\it{decision stump}} weak learners.
+The parameters of SVM were searched in grid: parameter $C$ was searched through $\{2^{12},2^{13},\ldots,2^{18}\}$, and the kernel width $\sigma$ of the RBF kernel was searched through $\{0.25{\gamma},0.5{\gamma},{\gamma},2{\gamma},4{\gamma} \}$, where $\gamma$ is the average Euclidean distance between the training examples.